dennisbrookner/ccbxray/README.md

 - NX = 1024
 - NY = 1024

 The D8 goniometer is fixed to chi = 54.717 degrees.
+The XDS.INP file, as provided, can be used for data processing in XDS.
+However, keep in mind that this script only outputs the section of the XDS.INP that describe the experiment's geometric parameters.